kcorreia/bz_excel_python_workshop/README.md

 * http://kcorreia.com/2016/usdcad-wti-correlation/
 * code can be made available, but was done with Python

-## Check out my repo for scrapping ufotmedstore for order details
+## Scrapping tool to get order details from UfoT Medstore
 * https://github.com/kcorreia/uoftmedstore_scrape